 So how can the tech industry overcome this problem?
 Isn’t this inherently a marketing problem?

 But this causes confusion for the buyer.
-A crowded market, lack of differentiation and the ease-of-purchase with the rise of as-a-service offerings means that choosing and buying tech is almost a commodity.
+A crowded market, lack of differentiation and the ease of purchase (with the rise of as-a-service offerings) mean that choosing and buying tech is almost a commodity.